Courses may include

 DENT 2612 - Dental Specialties II

-This course is an introduction to the dental specialty areas of fixed and removable prosthodontics, periodontics, oral and maxillofacial surgery, and endodontics.
+This course is an introduction to the dental specialty areas of fixed and removable prosthodontics, periodontics, endodontics, oral and maxillofacial surgery, including dental implants.
 Study of the materials, instruments and equipment associated with the procedures performed in a general dental practice are emphasized.